TiagoAlmeidaa/blockchain/README.md

 ## BlockChain

 A simple project that checks the current market price of BlockChain and displays it on a graph.
-At the moment there are only two available charts, a line and bar charts.
+At the moment there are only two available charts:

-The project has some improvements to do, so it's not finished yet.
+- Line Chart
+- Bar Chart

 > ### Current screens: